Polynya

 There are two main types of polynyas: coastal polynyas, which can be found year-round near the Antarctic and Arctic coasts and are mainly created by strong winds pushing the ice away from the coast, and mid-sea or open-ocean polynyas, which may be found more sporadically in the middle of ice pack in certain locations, especially around Antarctica.
 These locations are generally preconditioned by certain oceanic dynamics.

 One of the most famous mid-sea polynyas is the Weddell Polynya, also known as the Maud Rise Polynya, which occurs in the Lazarev Sea over the Maud Rise seamount.
-It was first spotted in September 1973 and persisted through multiple winters (1974–1976), and recently recurred in September 2017.
+It was first spotted in September 1973, persisted through multiple winters (1974–1976), and recently recurred in September 2017.

 Formation

 Coastal polynyas are formed through two main processes: